All Episodes

 We'll play it later in the program for the victims of this helicopter plane crash.

-He said we're one family, one nation.
+He said, we're one family, one nation.

 Our hearts are broken.

-Uh I'm not sure if that's the final number.
+I'm not sure if that's the final number.

 They've recovered about 30 of the bodies.

-You know, of course, the predictable repulsive, you know, instinctive nature to politicize this came out of the left, you know, one CNN funded leading a post blaming Donald Trump for the DC airplane helicopter crash crashed.
+You know, one CNN funded into leading a post blaming Donald Trump for the DC airplane helicopter crashed.

-And I'm sure somebody said uh maybe you should take that down, and they go, Oh, oops, I effed up.
+And I'm sure somebody said, maybe you should take that down.

-A local columnist, similarly, longtime columnist author, science professor, Tom Schaller ripping Donald Trump, blaming him for future plane crashes hours after this had happened.
+A local columnist, similarly, longtime columnist, author, science professor, Tom Schaller, ripping Donald Trump, blaming him for future plane crashes hours after this had happened.

-Uh I mean, uh I it just it blows the mind.
+I mean, it just blows the mind.

-P. Buddha judge is a moron.
+P. Buddha Judge is a moron.

-He was pothole P couldn't, you know, be a mayor, never mind a transportation secretary.
+P. couldn't be a mayor, never mind a transportation secretary.

-Now, I'm all for helping people with disabilities, but I'm also for when you have such critical positions.
+Now, I'm all for helping people with disabilities, but I'm also for when you have such critical positions, DEI should not be a consideration.

 You've got to hire the best people for the job.

-The FAA under Buddha judge was hiring workers who Suffer, quote, severe intellectual disabilities, psychiatric problems, and other mental and physical conditions under a diversity and inclusion hiring initiative spelled out on the agency's website at the time.
+The FAA under Buddha Judge was hiring workers who suffer, quote, severe intellectual disabilities, psychiatric problems, and other mental and physical conditions under a diversity and inclusion hiring initiative spelled out on the agency's website at the time.

 It was taken down, by the way, January 22nd, two days after Donald Trump became president.

-The federal government, as a matter of policy, has identified for special emphasis and recruiting.
+Targeted disabilities are those disabilities the federal government, as a matter of policy, has identified for special emphasis and recruiting.

 They include hearing, vision, missing extremities, partial paralysis, complete paralysis, epilepsy, severe intellectual disability, psychiatric disability, and dwarfism.